felixwurst/node-bookstore/README.md

-# Bookstore
+# Node.js-Setup for a Bookstore
-## Description
-A store where users need to sign up to be allowed to download or upload pdf books.

-## Specifications
-Admin can edit, delete and add books.
+### Description:

-Unregistered users can only brows the website which shows the book details but they can't download or upload books.
+For a front-end template, a corresponding back-end part is developed.
+It is an online bookshop where registered users can download or upload pdf-books.
+Unregistered users can only view the book details of the respective books, but can not download or upload books.
+The administrator can also add, edit and delete books.<br>

-## Tools
-node.js, express
+Various modules have been developed for storing the data in a database.
+So the data can now be stored using MongoDB, Mongoose or MySQL.

+### Tools:

+-   HTML
+-   CSS
+-   JavaScript
+-   Node.js
+-   Express.js
+-   MongoDB
+-   Mongoose
+-   MySQL